Tommy Hays

-Tommy Hays (born Thomas Avery Hays in Hartshorne, Oklahoma, in 1929) is a guitarist, band leader and vocalist; and is one of the last living members of the great musicians who created The Bakersfield Sound.
+Thomas Avery Hays (October 3, 1929 – May 13, 2023) was an American guitarist, band leader and vocalist; and was one of the last living members of the great musicians who created The Bakersfield Sound.

-He started playing the guitar in church when he was 10 years old.
+Hays started playing the guitar in church when he was 10 years old.
 He performed on the Billy Mize TV Show, Cousin Herb Show, was a member of the house band for the Lucky Spot and the Blackboard and had his own radio show on KMPC.
 Tommy played on stage with many of the old timers who were part of creating the Bakersfield Sound.
 Tommy was in the band that gave Buck Owens his first gig, with Dusty Rhodes, at a bar called the Roundup.

-Tommy has been playing in the honky-tonks in and around Bakersfield for over fifty years.
-Recognized as one of the original “Bakersfield Sound” pioneers, he has helped forge this unique and definitive sound.
+Hays had been playing in the honky-tonks in and around Bakersfield for over fifty years.
+Recognized as one of the original “Bakersfield Sound” pioneers, he helped forge this unique and definitive sound.
 Driven by the piano, steel and Telecaster guitar, the Bakersfield Sound was a reaction to the early ‘50s and ‘60s sweetening of country music epitomized by the Nashville Sound.